caraar12345/aaroncarson.co.uk_jekyll/index.md

   If you’d ever like to get in touch with me for whatever reason, I have a [**standing invitation**](/contact/standing-invitation) open, so please do email me at [__hello@aaroncarson.co.uk__](mailto:hello@aaroncarson.co.uk) or [__DM me on Twitter__](https://twitter.com/acar321) 😄

-  **Please note: I do not make outbound calls as part of my role at Monzo.
+  <sub><sup>**Please note: I do not make outbound calls as part of my role at Monzo.
 If you receive a call claiming to be from 'Aaron Carson at Monzo', hang up immediately. *It is not me.* My role is around the scheduling of our Customer Operations team - I am not part of this team any more and my role doesn't involve contacting customers in any capacity.**
   **At no time will Monzo unexpectedly call you to request that you move money or to discuss your account.
-Any callbacks will have been organised prior to the time via email or Monzo Chat.**
+Any callbacks will have been organised prior to the time via email or Monzo Chat.**</sub></sup>

   _I also have a [__GPG key__](https://keys.openpgp.org/vks/v1/by-fingerprint/93BADDC3FE56CDAB908E9096303C76F0807676E2) which you can use if you want to keep it secret_ 🤫
 </div>